State Representative Kyle Brown Announces Re-election Bid

 Ending TABOR

 Brown will fight to end TABOR, through the courts and at the ballot box.
-He will work to restore faith in government so that Coloradans know that their tax dollars are well spent.
 Brown has worked in state government since the passage of TABOR and have seen its terrible effects on our ability to provide the services Coloradans need to thrive.
 Brown know that Colorado’s roads, schools, housing, and health care all suffer because of this terrible part of our constitution.

 Quality Education and Higher Teacher Salaries